adaptui/react/docs/code-base-overview.md

 ### Generated Content.

-We have some code and docs generation scripts which we have in our workflow which you should be aware of for reducing any confusion.
+We have code and docs generation scripts in our workflow which you should be aware of for reducing any confusion.

-We generated
+We generate:

 - keys for reakit components in [\_\_keys.ts](/src/accordion/__keys.ts) file for each component.